57blocks/Stellar-AutoAction/server/README.md

      - `token`: if you use this token to sign, you will get an `ImproperSessionScope` error which indicates that management token should not be used to sign.
      - `session_info`:
-       - This is like a change-log/change-version of session refreshment, the `epoch` will be added 1 everytime you refresh the session.
+       - This is like a change-log/change-version of the session refreshment, the `epoch` will be added 1 everytime you refreshed the session.
        - The session expiration will not be longer when refreshed.
    - Practice:
      1. Init a root/admin/management session with:
         1. long **session** lifetime, currently for 1 year.
         2. long **refresh** lifetime, currently, the same as the session lifetime.
         3. short **auth** lifetime, currently for 10 minutes.
-     2. Hanging a recurring job to refresh the root session with a fixed interval, to keep it alive.
+     2. Hanging a recurring job to refresh the root session with a fixed interval to keep it alive, which is based on the `--auth-lifetime`.
+        1. We could make the fixed interval longer or shorter which is depends on your requirement.
+        2. Using the token and required info to refresh, even the token is expired already.
-     3. To log in aging manually with MFA annually before the session and refresh expired.
+     3. To log in again manually with MFA annually before the session and refresh expired.
-     4. When a role/signer session is needed, we will use the root session to generate a **role** session with short lifetime, which will be used to sign transactions.
+     4. When a role/signer session is needed, we will use the root session to generate a **role**/**signer** session with short lifetime for all scopes, which will be used to sign transactions.
+Generally, in some degree, we could treat it as an one-time session.